 So instead, focus on healthy changes that can be made to benefit your overall wellness.
 For instance, your goal could be to eat three vegetables every day and reduce the number of carbs you eat instead of losing thirty pounds.
 Another goal might be to do bodyweight exercises four days a week, not to lose four inches around your waist.

 Here are a few more things you can do to treat your body right.

 - If you are eating unhealthy foods, now is the time to change these eating habits once and for all.
 Eating better will make you feel better and increase your confidence in your body.
 One way to do this is by balancing the macronutrients you eat.
 That means getting enough carbohydrates, protein, and fat.
 Your body needs all of these to function.

-- Get the right amount of calories.
+- Get the right number of calories.
 Often times we think that eating fewer calories is the best way to lose weight.
 But the right amount does not necessarily mean restricting calories.
 It's just as important to get enough calories as it is not to get too many.
 You can find an estimate of how many calories you need to be at a healthy weight.

 - Another way to improve your body image is to take part in some kind of weight-bearing cardiovascular exercise every day, or most days.
 Walking is the simplest exercise, and it can make a big difference in your health when done regularly.
-Not to mention it just makes you feel good.
+Not to mention, it just makes you feel good.
 If you can't walk, dancing (even while seated in a chair) or calisthenics are other options to improve your body's strength, appearance, and also how you feel about it.